sartura/srpo/README.md

 Function return:
 * function returns a string with the UCI section name exstracted from the UCI path
 * if the UCI path doesnt contain a section name NULL is returned
 * allocated dynamically user needs to call free

+## char *srpo_uci_xpath_key_value_get(const char *xpath, int level)

+Function for returning the key value from an XPath expression.

+Function arguments:
+* xpath:
+  * constant string containing the XPath expression
+  * can not be NULL
+* level:
+  * integer selecting at what depth the key value should be returned
+  * can not be NULL

+Function return:
+* function returns a string with the XPath key value at the required depth
+* if the XPath doesnt contain a key NULL is returned
+* allocated dynamically user needs to call free

 ## int srpo_uci_path_get(const char *target, const char *from_template, const char *to_template, srpo_uci_transform_path_cb transform_path_cb, srpo_uci_path_direction_t direction, char **path)